mehulagg/gitlab/doc/administration/implementation_patterns/aws/index.md

 #### Gitaly EBS Volume Sizing Guidelines

-The Gitaly cluster is built to overcome fundamental challenges with horizontal scaling of the open source Git binaries.
-As such, the storage is expected to be local (not NFS of any type including EFS).
+Gitaly storage is expected to be local (not NFS of any type including EFS).

-Gitaly servers also need space for building and caching Git pack files.
+Gitaly servers also need disk space for building and caching Git pack files.

 Background: